libktx/ktx/freetype-async/README.md

 FreeType font loaders can be registered manually.
 See [this article](https://github.com/libgdx/libgdx/wiki/Managing-your-assets#loading-a-ttf-using-the-assethandler).
-`setLoader` method can be used to add new LibGDX loaders to an `AssetStorage`.
+`setLoader` method can be used to add new libGDX loaders to an `AssetStorage`.

 #### Additional documentation